Bachelor of Arts in Sociology, 2010

 In fact, it was his passion for motivating others that made him decide to finish his college education.
 “I found myself talking a lot about the importance of an education in my motivational speeches and one day I thought to myself, ‘How can I speak on education if, when I had the chance to get an education, I didn’t take advantage of it?’
 I also never wanted anybody to label me as ‘just’ an athlete.”

 Of all the universities Daley researched, Ashford University accepted the most transfer credits, and it allowed him to complete his assignments online.
-“Being able to do my assignments on the computer was very important to me because my schedule is very demanding.”
+“Being able to do my assignments on the computer was very important to me because my schedule was very demanding.”
 That’s an understatement!
 In the year and a half it took Daley to complete his degree, he played 500 games in 25 different countries and 150 US cities racking up over 50,000 miles!
 “I had to meet deadlines while I was in different countries with different time zones, so sometimes I would be up at crazy hours doing class work.”

 To future Ashford graduates, Daley has this advice: “Do not hesitate.
 Only positive things can come from earning a degree.
 If I was able to graduate under the conditions I did, then you can do it, too.”